Category: Big Adventures

 What Exactly Does ‘Freedom’ Mean When Travelling?

 Freedom – or the sense of it, at least – is the one thing that keeps bringing me back to cycle touring.
 I have all practicalities whittled down to a slender routine; there is nothing more to learn from the act itself of travelling by bicycle itself.
-Yet back to it I come, year after […] Continue reading →
+Yet back to it I come, year after year, because of the sense of boundless liberation that comes from simply being on the road.
+At least, I thought it was freedom.
+Then someone pointed out that my adventures had all involved using money to get where I was going – just another tourist with… Continue reading →

 -